alexyuly/chil/README.md

 ##### 2.1.2.1 Literal values

-The simplest type is the type of data which is constrained to a single literal value of any type, expressed as a key-value pair:
+The simplest type of data is constrained to a single literal value of any type, expressed as a key-value pair:

 ```yaml
 is: literal value